 4. Think about that once your project is complete, what impacts it can make.
 Pick up the greatest one and write it down.
 (1 point)

 If we do manage to create a Machine Learning model that can classify Falls vs Non-Falls, this could potentially be extended to predict falls before the fall impact happens, with these, falls can either be prevented, or if they do happen, actions can be taken in a timely manner.
+The result of this analysis could be used to develop some mechanic accessory, like some kind of exoskeleton, to help the mobility support and falls prevention.